GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 Before anything can happen on the device, the jailbreak payload has to be somehow deployed to the device.
 This may sound very trivial today because anybody has access to a free Apple Developer Account to sign an IPA file and install it on the device with Cydia Impactor or something akin to this, but it did not use to be this simple.
 This self-signing with Provisioning Profiles was introduced to the masses by Apple by iOS 9.0 which is not even that far back in the jailbreak history.

-Long before that was a thing, CodeSign was bypassed in very interesting ways by the highly skilled Jailbreak teams which are unfortunately long gone now.
+Long before that was a thing, <code class="high">CodeSign</code> was bypassed in very interesting ways by the highly skilled Jailbreak teams which are unfortunately long gone now.
 If you still have an iPhone 4 just collecting dust around, chances are you are jailbroken with Pangu for iOS 7.1 - 7.1.2.
 The astute can easily see that since this is talking about iOS 7.1.x, self-signing with provisioning profiles for free and deploying the signed IPAs was not a thing.
 So what was their trick?

 Pangu for iOS 7.1- 7.1.2 has its own Windows and macOS program that does the deployment for you.
 The application it installs, aptly called "Pangu", is signed with an enterprise certificate which existed at that point and was a powerful thing but it wasn't as easy to obtain on the black market as it is today (hence the advent of all these signing services like Ignition and AppValley).

 Their certificate was, however, expired.
 The Pangu program on the computer instructed the user to set the date and the time of the device way back to a date in 2014 (June 2, 2014, to be more specific).

 The dummy application is deployed by the Pangu program and its main purpose is to drop that sweet certificate.
 The IPA itself is actually part of the Pangu Windows / macOS binary itself.
 That can easily be spotted by using any disassembler (I use Jtool and IDA).
-Jtool by Jonathan Levin has a dope feature which can produce HTML output(!) which is very useful for when I build write-ups for my blog.
+Jtool by Jonathan Levin has a dope feature which can produce HTML output(!!!) which is very useful for when I build write-ups for my blog.

 Here's how the Pangu binary on macOS looks like.
 See the extra segments?